top of page

 Returning to the Midwest, he enjoyed a successful career in the courtroom, achieving partnership at two prestigious law firms.
 He shared his skills in the classroom as an Adjunct Professor at the University of Kansas School of Law and a Seminar Instructor in the KU Honors Program.

 Bill retired from the legal profession in December of 2021.
 He lives in Lawrence with his wife, Dru.
 Their three children and seven grandchildren live in Philadelphia, San Francisco, and Moscow, Idaho.
-Wheat Fields is his first novel.
+Farieh, his second novel, follows Wheat Fields, published in 2023.

 bottom of page